How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 SEO expert with over 18 years of experience.
 Pioneer in LLMO (Large Language Model Optimization) and founder of Posicionamiento Web Systems.
 Helping companies optimize their presence in traditional search engines and AI search engines.

-And at the end, we’ll show you how to use LLMFY AI Traffic Analytics to see those conversions broken down by traffic source — including how many come from ChatGPT, Perplexity, Gemini and other AI search engines.
+And at the end, I'll show you something I'm particularly excited about: how to use LLMFY AI Traffic Analytics to see those conversions broken down by traffic source — including how many come from ChatGPT, Perplexity, Gemini, and other AI search engines.

 • Form submission tracking (Contact Form 7, WPForms, Gravity Forms, etc.)